kjoewill/day-reservations/doc/requirements/user_stories.md

 # Day Reservations User Stories
+These are captured as "issues" on GitHub and named Story 1, Story 2, etc

 1. As a user I want the home page to initially open displaying the day schedule for all assets for today's date so that I can see the allocated time for each asset for today.